Kristina01111000/Drws_site/README.md

 The green hot links work for me

 How does the membership plug into the registration?
 Is there a discount code that a patient could have to allow them to use the existent registration form, or should we have a different page that they could be linked to from an email from me?

+Meeting today:

+     - contact from inmotion? on ssl?
+     - check about 2 unverified users
+     	- jesseclade
+	- michael mer
+     - pmp doesn't allow different registration pages
+     	- so patients page will still have payment option
+	- and paid page will still have free option
+	- figure something out with emails or get a different membership plugin?